BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 As developers look to build more AI-infused apps, many will turn to cloud-based speech-to-text services.

 These speech-to-text services -- which are part of the artificial intelligence portfolios that public cloud providers continue to build out or offered by third-parties -- are still in their early days.
-However, they continue to evolve with new capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.
+However, they continue to evolve with capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.

 For example, Amazon Transcribe, Microsoft Azure Speech to Text, Google Cloud Speech-to-Text, Speechmatics ASR, and IBM Watson Speech to Text API enable developers to create dictation applications that can automatically generate transcriptions for audio files, as well as captions for video files.
 Call management platforms like Nexmo also provide access to transcription services that can be woven into more sophisticated call management workflows.
 Development teams can weave these capabilities into timesaving apps for a range of uses, including call center analytics, business transcription workflows, and video and web conference indexing.
 The biggest benefit of these speech synthesis services, which are frequently delivered as APIs, is their ability to integrate with the broader platform of tools and services on which they run.
 They also have some important differences.